tier4/caret_doc/docs/configuration/intra_node_data_path.md

 ### `callback_chain`

-`callback_chain` is introduced for CARET to map input message to output based on node structure. `callback_chain` is helpful to escape the pitfall of `use_latest_message` as mentioned above.
+`callback_chain` is introduced for CARET to map input messages to outputs based on inter-operation of multiple callback functions.
+Input messages are consumed in ubscription callbacks and propagated to other nodes.
+It looks as if input messages passes chains of multiple callbacks to make output messages.
+With `callback_chain`, CARET take care of input propagation on callbacks and it is helpful to escape the limitation of `use_latest_message` as mentioned above.

+Next figure shows how CARET interprets intra-node data path using `callback_chain`.

+As well as `use_latest_message`, the following timing chart shows how input messages are mapped to output messages.

 ### Python API

 Python API is not implemented so far.
 Python API support is planned in 2023.

 ### Architecture file editing

+#### `use_latest_message`

+#### `callback_chain`

 ## Limitation